 The Southern Agrarian movement in its purest form was described in the book, I’ll Take My Stand, (first published in 1930) by Twelve Southerners.
-One of those “Twelve Southerners” – Stark Young and Frank Lawrence Owsley – were my cousins.
-Stark Young’s section of I’ll Take My Stand was titled Not In Memoriam, But In Defense; Frank Lawrence Owsley’s section is titled The Irrepressible Conflict.
+Two of those “Twelve Southerners” – Stark Young and Frank Lawrence Owsley – were my cousins.
+Stark Young’s section of I’ll Take My Stand is titled Not In Memoriam, But In Defense; Frank Lawrence Owsley’s section is titled The Irrepressible Conflict.

 The Southern Agrarian is published by Stephen Clay McGehee.
-Born-Again Christian, grandfather, husband, business owner, Southerner, aspiring Southern Gentleman.
-Publisher of The Southern Agrarian.
-President/Owner of Adjutant Workshop, Inc. (a software development company), Vice President of Gather The Fragments Bible Mission, Inc. (Sierra Leone, West Africa), Webmaster – Military Order of The Stars and Bars, Kentucky Colonel.
+Born-Again Christian, Kentucky Colonel, grandfather, husband, business owner, Southerner, aspiring Southern Gentleman.
+Founder and president of Adjutant Workshop, Inc. (a software development company), Vice president of Gather The Fragments Bible Mission, Inc. (Sierra Leone, West Africa).